 If your account wasn’t simply hacked, but is sending out ads and spam to your friends, you must report it as compromised.

-3. Do Damage Control
+4. Do Damage Control

-After doing everything you could to regain control over your hacked Facebook account, inform your friends about what is going on, just in case the hacker has abused or currently is abusing your account.
+This is a precautionary step, in case the hacker has been abusing your account.
 If you presently can’t access your account, contact your Facebook friends through other social networks, by email, or have a mutual friend inform them via Facebook.

 Bonus: Improve Your Facebook Privacy and Security Settings